Marcus Aurelius: Fronto and further education

 Philostratus describes how even when Marcus was an old man, in the latter part of his reign, he studied under Sextus of Chaeronea:

 The Emperor Marcus was an eager disciple of Sextus the Boeotian philosopher, being often in his company and frequenting his house.
-Lucius, who had just come to Rome, asked the Emperor, whom he met on his way, where he was going to and on what errand, and Marcus answered, ' it is good even for an old man to learn; I am now on my way to Sextus the philosopher to learn what I do not yet know.'
+Lucius, who had just come to Rome, asked the Emperor, whom he met on his way, where he was going to and on what errand, and Marcus answered, 'it is good even for an old man to learn; I am now on my way to Sextus the philosopher to learn what I do not yet know.'
 And Lucius, raising his hand to heaven, said, ' O Zeus, the king of the Romans in his old age takes up his tablets and goes to school.'

-Births and deaths
+Birth and death

 On 30 November 147, Faustina gave birth to a girl named Domitia Faustina.
 She was the first of at least thirteen children (including two sets of twins) that Faustina would bear over the next twenty-three years.
 The next day, 1 December, Antoninus gave Marcus the tribunician power and the imperium – authority over the armies and provinces of the emperor.
 As tribune, he had the right to bring one measure before the senate after the four Antoninus could introduce.
 His tribunician powers would be renewed with Antoninus's on 10 December 147.
 The first mention of Domitia in Marcus's letters reveals her as a sickly infant.
 'Caesar to Fronto.
 If the gods are willing we seem to have a hope of recovery.
-The diarrhea has stopped, the little attacks of fever have been driven away.
+The diarrhoea has stopped, the little attacks of fever have been driven away.
 But the emaciation is still extreme and there is still quite a bit of coughing'.
 He and Faustina, Marcus wrote, had been 'pretty occupied' with the girl's care.
 Domitia would die in 151.

 In 149, Faustina gave birth again, to twin sons.
 Contemporary coinage commemorates the event, with crossed cornucopiae beneath portrait busts of the two small boys, and the legend temporum felicitas, 'the happiness of the times'.
 They did not survive long.
 Before the end of the year, another family coin was issued: it shows only a tiny girl, Domitia Faustina, and one boy baby.
 Then another: the girl alone.
 The infants were buried in the Mausoleum of Hadrian, where their epitaphs survive.
 They were called Titus Aurelius Antoninus and Tiberius Aelius Aurelius.
 Marcus steadied himself: 'One man prays: 'How I may not lose my little child', but you must pray: 'How I may not be afraid to lose him'.
 He quoted from the Iliad what he called the "briefest and most familiar saying [...] enough to dispel sorrow and fear":